Closeup of a sign saying Caraleigh Park. Artwork can be seen in the background.

 Jump To:

-Public Art at Caraleigh Park About the Artist About the Project Timeline
+Celebrate Play, Art, and Community at Caraleigh Park Public Art at Caraleigh Park About the Artist About the Process About the Project

 Public Art at Caraleigh Park

 In 2025, artist Jean Gray Mohs was selected to create sensory-friendly public art for Caraleigh Park.
-As part of the new accessible playground, she will create a 40-foot colorful metal screen to serve as both a visual buffer between the park and adjacent properties and a vibrant work of public art.
+As part of a new accessible playground, she created a 40-foot colorful metal screen to serve as both a visual buffer between the park and adjacent properties and a vibrant work of public art.

-Rooted in the ecology of the surrounding neighborhood, Moh's design will feature silhouettes of native plants, creating a lively and playful narrative along the park’s back fenceline.
-At the park's entrance, visitors will be welcomed by additional insect forms inspired by the imaginations and observations of local youth—celebrating their creativity and unique perspectives.
-The planned artwork will include a variety of surface textures—pebbled, raised, and indented—making it a sensory-friendly experience that welcomes visitors of all ages and abilities.
+Rooted in the ecology of the surrounding neighborhood, Moh's design, In Tending, features silhouettes of native plants, creating a lively and playful narrative along the park’s back fenceline.
+At the park's entrance, visitors are welcomed by additional insect forms inspired by the imaginations and observations of local youth—celebrating their creativity and unique perspectives and welcoming visitors of all ages and abilities.

 Community Engagement: Community members created insect and flower shapes as part of an activity to inform the public art design.